-In England and Wales, Mavenclad can be prescribed if your MS remains active while taking any one of the DMDs or if you have very active MS (two or more disabling relapses in one year and MRI evidence of new areas of MS activity).
+In England, Wales and Northern Ireland, Mavenclad can be prescribed if your MS remains active while taking any one of the DMDs or if you have very active MS (two or more disabling relapses in one year and MRI evidence of new areas of MS activity).

 In Scotland, the Scottish Medicines Consortium (SMC) has recommended that Mavenclad can be prescribed if you have rapidly evolving severe relapsing remitting MS (at least two relapses in the previous year and MRI evidence of MS activity); or you have relapsing remitting MS that has responded inadequately to treatment with another disease modifying drug (at least one relapse in the previous year and MRI evidence of MS activity).

-Mavenclad can only be prescibed by a neurologist.
+Mavenclad can only be prescribed by a neurologist.

 Conception and pregnancy

 Mavenclad should not be used by men or women while they are trying for a family, or in pregnant women.
 In men it could affect the development and quality of your sperm for up to six months after treatment, and in women it could seriously harm your developing baby.

 Both men and women should use effective contraception for six months after taking Mavenclad to prevent pregnancy.
 If you or your partner become pregnant within six months of your taking Mavenclad contact your neurologist or MS nurse as soon as possible.